nikitavoloboev/data/travel/visited/russia.md

 I am certain there will be a point in time where a small glimpse of freedom and hope will be brought about in Russia (be it through death of Putin or something else).
 In that case Russian society should do its best to fully change how government operates, specifically so that presidential ability can never grow to the extent of a dictatorship.
 And perhaps some regions should grow more autonomous.
 It doesn't make sense that main decisions for entire country are based in one place (Moscow).

 It would be nice if other countries were more welcome in welcoming students and high valued workers from Russia in their countries.
-More investments in free education, end to end encrypted chats, [anonymous globally supported currencies](../../cryptocurrencies/monero.md), better online privacy tools can also accelerate to the free and prosperous Russia.
+More investments in free education, end to end encrypted chats, [anonymous globally supported currencies](../../cryptocurrencies/monero.md), better online privacy tools can also accelerate the free and prosperous Russia.

 I get most of my updates on Russia from my [Twitter List](https://twitter.com/i/lists/1351120526220152839).